aardvarkpepper/2025-07-18-Project-HTML-CSS-Javascript/README.md

 The app feature set is too bare for my taste.
 Yes, it's interesting that a user can see a map and marker of their internet service provider, or put in another IP and see a location, but that's quite limited.
 I'd probably want to think about related additional features to add, like building a database of nearby ISPs and show comparative service costs per service period - or anything, really, that would get a user interested in using the site repeatedly.

 Finally, I don't know whether or not there's a way to secure API keys through the current tech stack of HTML, CSS, and Javascript.
-I'll find out shortly if I can secure through Netlify.
+I expect I'll look into it sometime.

 ## Documentation

 See the amazing process that results in near-pixel-perfect results!
+(It's not that amazing, it's just a lot of measurements, notes, opacity 20% overlays, comparisons, adjustments.
+Or maybe that is amazing.
+Hm.)

 https://www.figma.com/design/X9pKhlTqwUZCOfAU1mpx1J/Untitled?node-id=0-1&t=7B3e6CiRgQO8czYf-1